 Carrying very, very little risk, Selective Laser Trabeculoplasty (SLT) is a procedure that takes just a few minutes to perform and reduces or eliminates a patient's need for drops by treating the area of the eye that allows the release of pressure.
 By cleaning up the area and not significantly changing the structure in the part of the eye treated, SLT can be used initially and even be used repeatedly to further lower pressure as time goes on.
-Many, many people choose to have SLT in that it is very safe, and carry about a 90% chance of working to lower pressure or lessen drop requirements, thus saving money for the patient and insurances.
+Many people choose to have SLT in that it is very safe and carries about a 90% chance of working to lower pressure or lessen drop requirements, thus saving money for the patient and insurances.
 Further, it is a consistent method of lowering pressure as compared to using drops which may be missed occasionally.

 Laser treatment for "narrow angle" glaucoma

 When the area where pressure typically escapes the eye is narrowed, as mentioned above, a laser procedure, termed a Peripheral Iridotomy (PI), is used to make a small opening in the iris (colored portion of the eye), allowing fluid to flow from behind the iris directly to the front chamber of the eye.
 This allows the fluid to bypass its normal route, thus widening the narrow angle and preventing angle-closure glaucoma pressure elevations.